Provider Runtime Notes

 Working-root model

-Gemini runs directly in the real target workspace.
-Wardian does not project a habitat workspace for Gemini.
+Antigravity runs directly in the real target workspace.
+Wardian does not use a projected workspace for Antigravity.

 Session and telemetry behavior